The Beauty of Africa

 KICC in Nairobi.
 Photo by KICC

 The cultural connection in Nairobi makes it one of the best African cities for African Americans to be at.
 Though rarely talked about, the Kenyan capital has a historical significance to Black people as it was once farmland for the whites pre-independence.
+Additionally, its nightlife and street food culture are the only thing you need to feel at home away from home.

-Dar es Salaam
+4. Dar es Salaam

 East Africa’s Swahili city is amazing with enviable culture and friendly people.
 It’s all a person of colour wants.
 Good weather, Swahili food, and great clubs all await you.
-Dar es Salaam is a cultural hub in East Africa with a lot of historical significance on matters of colonial struggle in the 1960s.
+Dar es Salaam is a cultural hub in East Africa with a lot of historical significance in matters of colonial struggle in the 1960s.
 Beyond the culture and historical significance, Dar has amazing beaches which welcome you with open arms.

 Zanzibar